AmirMustafa/Google-Maps-Track-Visitors-Exact-Coordinates-PHP/README.md

 ```
 You may probably find my API Key so replace it with your free one.

-9. Run your code through server(Note you can run this code through any browser, for google chrome Https (secure server is must))
+9. Run index.php code through server(Note you can run this code through any browser, for google chrome Https (secure server is must))

 10. Additionally have provided each snippet of the code:

     Snippet1: Receives Latutude and Longitude with the help of HTML5 Geolocation

     Snippet2: Google Maps with hardcoded co-ordinates

     Snippet3: Receives IP plus Coordinates are fetched and Google Maps shown

 ## Preview